Matt-GitHub/Matt-GitHub/README.md

 ## About me
 I am a Front End Software Engineer that loves to develop applications that have high impact and reach.
 My primary skills are in JavaScript, React, and Node JS.
-Below you can find my current and past projects.
 Feel free to reach out if you want to collaborate on a project or talk about tech!

 ## Past Projects